-Risk profiles, risk appetite scorecards and where applicable action plans are reviewed and challenged by the risk functions and at appropriate Risk and Control committees.
+Risk profiles, risk appetite scorecards and where applicable action plans are reviewed and challenged by the risk function and the Chief Executive Officer and reported to the Board.

 An annual sense check compares the operational risk capital scenario assessments to the operational risks included on the risk profiles to ensure consistency and completeness of the risks assessed and the assessments themselves.